CarpseDeam/AurA-Ev0/AURA_LIVING_DESIGN.md

  Model selection per session (fast model for simple, smart for complex) MCP integration (project-aware AI)
  Plugin system for custom agents

-💰 Business Model (If This Gets Big)
-Current: Free, open-source, personal tool
-If it takes off:
-Option 1: Freemium Desktop App

-Free: Basic orchestration, limited sessions/day
-Pro ($20/mo): Unlimited, advanced features, priority support
-Enterprise: Team features, on-prem

-Option 2: API/SDK

-Let developers integrate Aura orchestration into their tools Usage-based pricing

-Option 3: Hosted Service

-Web version, no install needed
-Subscription-based

-Not deciding now.
-Build the tool first, see if people want it.

-🧪 Key Assumptions to Validate
-What Might Be Wrong
-Assumption 1: Multi-session actually produces better code

-Risk: Maybe one big session with good prompt is just as good
-Test: Build same project both ways, compare quality
-Fallback: If wrong, pivot to "better prompts" tool

-Assumption 2: Users want to watch it work

-Risk: Maybe they just want results fast, don't care about process
-Test: Usage metrics, feedback
-Fallback: Add "fast mode" that hides details

-Assumption 3: Context passing works

-Risk: Maybe AI still creates duplicate code or ignores previous work
-Test: Monitor for duplicates, test with complex projects
-Fallback: More explicit constraints in prompts

-Assumption 4: Gemini CLI is reliable enough

-Risk: Maybe it fails too often, needs babysitting
-Test: Run 100 sessions, measure success rate
-Fallback: Add fallback to direct API calls

-Assumption 5: Planning with LLM is consistent

-Risk: Maybe it plans differently each time, unpredictable
-Test: Same request 10 times, compare plans
-Fallback: Use few-shot examples, stricter output format

-📚 Learning & Iteration
-Lessons from V1 (Failed Attempt)
-What Went Wrong:

-Over-engineered GUI - Embedded terminal was unnecessary complexity Fighting tools - Tried to hide PowerShell, when we should've just used subprocess Premature features - Built conversation history before core worked Lost focus - Got distracted by UI polish instead of orchestration

-What We Learned:

-Simple is better - Subprocess + QThread beats WebSocket + PTY Focus on value - Orchestration is the innovation, not the terminal Build incrementally - Prove core works before adding features Use existing tools - Gemini CLI already does file operations

-Applying to V2:

-✅ Start with minimal GUI (200 lines)
-✅ Prove orchestration works FIRST
-✅ Add features only when needed
-✅ Embrace simplicity

-🎤 Pitch (How to Explain Aura)
-To a Developer

-"You know how AI coding tools give you giant 700-line files that are impossible to maintain?
-Aura fixes that.
-It breaks your request into focused sessions - like 'build user model', then 'build auth routes', then 'build tests'.
-Each session produces small, clean files because the task is small enough.
-It's like having a senior architect plan your project, then junior devs implement each piece."

-To a Non-Technical Person

-"AI coding tools are like asking a junior developer to build your entire app at once - they make a mess.
-Aura is like having a senior developer break the work into small, manageable pieces, then supervising multiple AI coders as they each build one piece.
-The result is clean, organized code instead of spaghetti."

-To an Investor (If This Becomes a Thing)

-"We're solving the #1 problem with AI-generated code: it's unmaintainable.
-Every AI tool produces monolithic files because they give the AI tasks that are too large.
-We're the only tool that decomposes requests into micro-tasks before execution.
-This isn't a prompt engineering trick - it's architectural discipline baked into the workflow.
-Early users report 90% reduction in refactoring time.
-TAM: 20M+ developers worldwide using AI coding tools.
-GTM: Freemium desktop app, virality through demo videos showing before/after code quality."

-✅ Definition of Done (When is Aura "Real"?)
-V1.0 Success Criteria
-It works when:

-✅ I can type "build todo API with auth"
-✅ Aura plans 3-5 sessions automatically
-✅ Each session runs, creates files, passes context forward ✅ Resulting code has files <200 lines each
-✅ Code actually runs (tests pass)
-✅ I can use this for my own projects
-✅ Process takes <1 hour for medium project
-✅ Success rate >80% (doesn't break often)

-Personal validation:

-Would I use this every day?
-Does it save me real time?
-Is the code it produces actually good?
-Do I trust it enough to use on real projects?

 Last reviewed: 2025-01-05